 Einkorn Sourdough Boule

-- Scrape around the edges of the bowl to loosen the dough.
+- Turn the dough: Scrape around the edges of the bowl to loosen the dough.
 Lightly flour a work surface and transfer the dough to it.
 Turn the dough by stretching the dough into a square, then folding in each corner to the center.
 Fold in half, then transfer back to the bowl and cover the bowl with a plate.
 Let rest for 15 minutes.
 Turn two more times, letting the dough rest for 15 minutes after the second turn.

 - Transfer the dough back to the bowl and cover tightly with plastic wrap.
 Let the dough rise for 3 to 5 hours, or until it has risen by 30%.